Dimensional transmutation from non-Hermiticity

 Yet we discover, surprisingly, that in 2D and beyond, non-Hermiticity can in fact \emph{change} the effective BZ dimensionality.
 This holds true for generic non-Hermitian lattices beyond the simplest monoclinic structures, whenever the lattice is bounded (as all realistic lattices should be).
 Hence, the effective band structure of a $D$-dim lattice may in reality live in $D' D$ dimensions, and be classified by $D'$ instead of $D$-dim topology.

-Underlying this dimensional transmutation is a hitherto unnoticed geometric obstruction, specifically the non-commutativity in the equilibration of non-Hermitian pumped states along different directions.
+Underlying this dimensional transmutation is a hitherto unnoticed geometric obstruction, specifically the non-commutativity in the equilibration of states that have been directionally amplified i.e. ``pumped'' by the non-Hermitian skin effect (NHSE) along different directions.
+This ``equilibration process'' is the mathematical elimination of non-reciprocity upon switching to the generalized Brillouin zone, conventionally constructed one dimension at a time.
 Fundamentally resulting from emergent non-locality~\footnote{which arises even if all couplings are local}\cite{yao2018edge,lee2020unraveling}, it is reminiscent of the non-commutativity of magnetic translations from the non-locality of flux threading, as epitomized by the Aharonov-Bohm effect~\cite{Berry45,bachtold1999aharonov, gou2020tunable}.
-Below, we demonstrate the necessity of dimensional transmutation through concrete examples, and show how the effective BZ manifold can be constructed from homotopy loops that avoid the non-commutativity.